Ryan Smith, CFP®, RICP®, MSFP

 Just like your physical health, your financial health cannot be ignored.
 The question is less about whether or not you need a financial advisor and more about what type of financial advisor you want to place your trust in.
 I would love to hear from you if what I’m passionate about providing my clients resonates with you.

-I have been a Wealth Advisor since 2005 and earned a Master’s of Science in Financial Planning from Bentley University.
+I have been a Financial Advisor since 2005 and earned a Master’s of Science in Financial Planning from Bentley University.
 Soon thereafter I became a CFP® professional and received my Retirement Income Certified Professional® designation in 2015.
+In January, 2021, Geoff, Jared and I purchased Beacon Wealthcare from its founder, Sam Bass.

 Born and raised on the North Shore of Massachusetts, I moved to Raleigh in 2011 to marry my wife, Emily.
 We have two kids, Jack and Gwen, and are members of Church of the Apostles in North Raleigh.